Alongside the pedals and grips, the saddle is one of the key contact points that can make or break your cycling experience.

-A well-designed and well-fitting saddle ensures a free flow of blood in the perineal and genital area that is essential to avoid potential problems in the future.
+A well-designed and well-fitting saddle ensures a free flow of blood in the perineal and genital area which is essential to avoid potential problems in the future.

 Since bike saddles come in many shapes, sizes, styles, and prices, sometimes it isn’t easy to pick the right one.
 You can easily choose a saddle if you know which type of saddle you’re looking for and your riding position.